jacksonmcgehee/wdi-first-project/README.md

   - Major takeaways:
     - **I did not commit enough**; I would change multiple lines of code on multiple files before I would remember to commit; also, once I felt I had an MVP, I stopped commiting while I experimented with features; next time I will start a new branch as soon as I have an MVP, and work on icebox user stories in the new branch
-    - **My knowledge grew quickly**; As I learned new features and techniques, I realized that implimentation would have been better/easier with a different html structure
+    - **My knowledge grew quickly**; As I learned new features and techniques, I realized that implementation would have been better/easier with a different html structure
     - **I did not focus on my user stories well enough**; I found that I would bounce between solutions or fixes for user stories as I learned new methods
     - **My CSS is too long**; I know I have a ton of space to DRY up my CSS, but I focused my time on creating a better user experience.
 My CSS files are basically copies of each other with the values of certain attributes changed.
 There is a lot I could remove.
 It is not conducive with collaboration.